Building a custom template

 Use the drag-and-drop template builder to design your own layout from scratch or customize a system preset.

-Start from a system preset (recommended)
+Start from a ready-made template (recommended)

 Anatomy of a template